OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 I know her insolence,” declares the Lord, “but it is futile; her boasts accomplish nothing.

 ## Jeremiah 48:31
-Therefore I wail over Moab, for all Moab I cry out, I moan for the people of Kir Hareseth.
+Therefore I lament over Moab, for all Moab I cry out, I moan for the people of Kir Hareseth.

 ## Jeremiah 48:32
 I weep for you, as Jazer weeps, you vines of Sibmah.
 Your branches spread across the sea; they reached as far as Jazer.
 The destroyer has fallen on your ripened fruit and grapes.

 ## Jeremiah 48:33
-Joy and gladness are gone from the orchards and fields of Moab.
+Joy and gladness have vanished from the orchards and fields of Moab.
 I have stopped the flow of wine from the presses; no one treads them with shouts of joy.
 Although there are shouts, they are not shouts of joy.

 ## Jeremiah 48:34
 The sound of their cry rises from Heshbon to Elealeh and Jahaz, from Zoar as far as Horonaim and Eglath Shelishiyah, for even the waters of Nimrim are dried up.